Spanish conquest of the Inca Empire: Arrival of Pizarro

 In 1529, Francisco Pizarro obtained permission from the Spanish Monarchy to conquer the land they called Peru.

-According to historian Raúl Porras Barrenechea, Peru is not a Quechuan nor Caribbean word, but Indo-European or hybrid.
+According to historian Raúl Porras Barrenechea, Peru is not a Quechuan or Caribbean word, but a Indo-European or hybrid word.
 Unknown to Pizarro, as he was lobbying for permission to mount an expedition, his proposed enemy was being devastated by the diseases brought to the American continents during earlier Spanish contacts.

 When Pizarro arrived in Peru in 1532, he found it vastly different from when he had been there just five years before.
 Amid the ruins of the city of Tumbes, he tried to piece together the situation before him.
 From two local boys, whom Pizarro had taught how to speak Spanish in order to translate for him, Pizarro learned of the civil war and of the disease that was destroying the Inca Empire.

 After four long expeditions, Pizarro established the first Spanish settlement in northern Peru, calling it San Miguel de Piura.